 Instructions

-- In a large bowl, stir together the drained noodles, diced ham, Swiss cheese, cream of chicken soup, onion, and sour cream.
-Season with salt and pepper.
+- Combine the Base: In a large mixing bowl, toss the drained noodles, diced ham, shredded Swiss cheese, cream of chicken soup, chopped onion, and sour cream.
+Stir until everything is evenly combined, then season with salt and pepper.

-- Sprinkle the bread crumbs evenly over the top.
+- Add the Topping: Sprinkle the dry bread crumbs evenly over the surface.

 Notes